ichbestimmtnicht/docker-autobuild-release/README.md

 - No Experimental Features (like ```--platform``` to tag those none amd64 images correct from the start)

+- if the build process for an arch doesn't finish the last working build will get referenced (See To do point 3)

 ## To do

 - coding the option to use a single dockerfile for all arches
 - add moore arches
-- adding option to let the build fail if one of the images is not building correctly
+- adding option to let the build fail if one of the images is not building correctly (the base tag will get updated and references to the last working image in this case)
 - enable experimental docker build features for hub.docker.com
-- CI/CD integrations: jenkins;circleci;gitlab
+- CI/CD integrations: jenkins; circleci; gitlab
 - Test the abillity to build windows containers
+- Combine filedownloads in ```hooks/initialize.sh``` into a single loop with the help of an array

 ## Contribution